lexerdev/lexer-schemas/examples/csv_to_ndjson/README.md

 ## Running

-The script has 3 command line arguments
+The script has 4 command line arguments

 - `--input-file` - A CSV file to read
 - `--record-type` - A lexer schema record type api name, eg `customer_record`
 - `--output-file` - A path to write the output ndjson file to.
+- `--debug-csv` - Optional, prints details about the file encoding and headers that were detected.

 eg: